Charter of E-Commerce & Digital Marketing Association

 6.3.
 Term of Office and Formation of the Next Council

 6.3.1.
-The term of office of the Council members is 3 (three) years.
+The term of office of the Council members is 1 (one) year.

 6.3.2.
 The initial Council shall be composed of the Association’s founding members who meet the professional requirements and who have contributed significantly to establishing the Association.